-- Dial (715) 682-1399 from a campus phone or cell phone - Dial 1399 from a campus phone the local authorities so that the security staff may provide any assistance that is required.
+- Dial (715) 682-1399 from a campus phone or cell phone - Dial 1399 from a campus phone

+Dialing 9-1-1 will initiate local law enforcement or fire department response.
+After you contact 9-1-1, we encourage you to call Campus Safety to notify them that you contacted the local authorities so that the security staff may provide any assistance that is required.
 If the situation is an emergency and you are in the vicinity of a blue light phone, it can be used to contact Campus Safety or the local police.